marty-oehme/page/content/2025-09-01-python-footguns/index.md

 What trips you up in Python?

-Recently, there has been a thread on the Python subreddit which collected many people's first real sruggle with python, and there have been a number of surprising answers.[^pythonthread]
+Recently, there has been a thread on the Python subreddit which collected many people's first real struggle with python, and there have been a number of surprising answers.[^pythonthread]

 [^pythonthread]: The thread can be found here: <https://reddit.com/Python/comments/1n324wb/python_feels_easy_until_it_doesnt_what_was_your/>.